ModularDev-Tools/Praximous-AI-Gateway/README.md

 - **🛡️ Resilient Failover Architecture**: Use a primary external LLM (e.g., Gemini), with automatic failover to a secondary provider (e.g., a local Ollama model) to ensure uptime.
 - **🏠 Secure On-Prem Deployment**: Fully containerized via Docker.
 No cloud dependencies—your data never leaves your environment.
 - **🔌 Pluggable Provider Architecture**: Supports multiple LLM providers.
 Add or switch models by editing a simple config file.
-- **📊 Analytics & Auditing**: Built-in SQLite logging for every API interaction, providing full traceability, usage tracking, and optimization insights via an analytics endpoint.
+- **📊 Analytics & Auditing**: Built-in SQLite logging for every API interaction, providing full traceability, usage tracking, and optimization insights via an analytics endpoint and the GUI.
 - **🧵 Centralized API Gateway**: One stable, authenticated endpoint for all internal tools and applications.
 - **🎭 Context-Aware Persona**: Defines a unique identity (persona, industry context) for your gateway, ensuring all AI interactions are consistent with your business style.
 - **📜 Tiered Licensing System**: Feature flags and license verification to support different product tiers (e.g., Pro, Enterprise).